 If you want help from a mentor:

-Send me an e-mail at me from the contacts page, and let me know the areas with which you would like help.
-I will get you in touch with a mentor who is familiar with those areas.
+Send an e-mail to John McDonnell from the contacts page and list the areas with which you would like help.
+John will help you get in touch with a mentor who is familiar with those areas.
 You can then set up a mutually convenient time and location to meet.
 The NOVAC Monthly Observing Sessions are good times to meet, since there will be other NOVAC members around to help in the event that you ‘stump’ the mentor.

 If you would like to be a mentor: